A cross-over kayak that offers performance and versatility for an adventurous lifestyleLearn More

 Frame Construction/Support: Look for features such as D-bone welded-in seat track, which offers hull rigidity and horizontal stability.
 Safety step out walls provide more rigidity between hull and deck, also offers easier exiting capability in an emergency situation.

 Sprayskirts: A must-have for all whitewater kayaks, a sprayskirt offers a water-tight seal, keeping the cockpit from taking on water, including “rolling” underwater.
-Find a Harmony sprayskirt that fits your kayak by using our sprayskirt fit chart guide.
+New for 2020 - check out our Inertia Neoprene Spray Skirt.

 Finally, we offer a variety of sizes in all of our kayak categories to comfortably accommodate paddlers of all proportions.
 The best way to ensure the right fit is to schedule a demo with your local dealer.